Samuel L. Jackson accepts honorary Oscar in emotional ceremony

 Over a career spanning half a century, Jackson has appeared in more than 150 films, including such hits as “Jurassic Park,” the “Star Wars” prequel trilogy and various Marvel movies, in which he played Nick Fury.
 Most recently, he starred in the miniseries “The Last Days of Ptolemy Grey” on Apple TV Plus.
 His movies, in total, have generated $27 billion at the box office.

 In an emotional acceptance speech, Jackson looked back on his career, noting his early, nameless roles, including what he described as “Gang Member No. 2” and “Black Guy.”
-He thanked his wife of 42 years, Latanya Richardson Jackson; director Quentin Tarantino, with whom he has made six films; “every person who has ever bought a ticket to any movie I was in"; and notably, his wigmaker.
+He thanked his wife of 42 years, Latanya Richardson Jackson; director Quentin Tarantino, with whom he has made six films; “every person who has ever bought a ticket to any movie I was in”; and notably his wigmaker.

 “I tried to entertain audiences the way Hollywood entertained me,” said Jackson, who grew up watching films in segregated theaters in Tennessee.
 “Make them forget their lives for a few hours, be thrilled, awed or excited.”